zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

             IP address do if the address is not listed in *Parent Name Server IP*
             set:
             1. [Send] *SOA Child Query* to the IP address.
-            2. If the [DNS Response], if any, meets exact one of the following criteria then save the IP address and the parent zone name to the *Parent Name Server IP* set.
+            2. If the [DNS Response], if any, meets exactly one of the following criteria then save the IP address and the parent zone name to the *Parent Name Server IP* set.
 Criteria:
                * The [DNS response] is a referral to *Child Zone* (owner name